vuejs/events/src/resources/README.md

 The biggest misconception about meetup events is that you always need a speaker.
 Nothing could be further from the truth.
 What you actually need is a group of people with an interest in Vue.js and a basic agenda so people know why they are coming.

 ::: tip Coming Soon
-The following contains some basic ideas for the event, but VueMeetups will be providing more thorough guides on each format in the near future.
+The following contains some basic ideas for the event, but Vue.js Events will be providing more thorough guides on each format in the near future.
 So be sure to check back for updates!
 :::

 So when you are planning your next event, consider the following options: